A Master Class for Senior Managers and their Coaches

-Now, with with The Responsibility Process®—the world’s first how-to approach for understanding, taking, and teaching personal responsibility—you can confidently lead and coach people to take responsibility and demonstrate ownership.
+Now, with with The Responsibility Process®—the world’s first how-to approach for understanding, taking, and teaching personal responsibility—you can confidently build a culture where people take responsibility and demonstrate ownership.

-Like it or not, the general manager is responsible for it all, the good and the bad.
+Like it or not, the senior manager is responsible for it all, the good and the bad.
 That means the executive can be seen as a primary reason for all outcomes.
 Period.